oscarmarcelo/sketch-theme-colors/README.md

 1. Just like any other Node project, run `npm install`;
 2. Run `npm run get-colors` to get Sketch data.
 Ensure you have Sketch installed in your system first!
+    1. If the terminal you are using isn't yet allowed to assistive access, the script will fail.
+Ensure it has permissions in System Preferences > Security & Privacy > Privacy tab > Accessibility option.
 3. Run `npm start` to build the website, run a local webserver and open the page.

 Alternatively, you can run `npm run build` to just build the website without starting the webserver.